paveldemeter/MERN_Assignment_Documentation/README.md

 ### Purpose

-The purpose is to create an interactive webiste for Raw Haricuts
+The purpose of this project is to create an website for Raw Haricuts that will increase business exposure and revenue.

 #### Functionality / features

+The features of the site are intended to showcase the feel for the shop, inform customers on hours and pricing, allow customers to book appointments and check availability, and showcase a gallery of photos of haircut types and examples.

+The functional features will allow customers to check available dates and times to schedule appointments, navigate the site via an easy to use nav/footer bar, and make purchases through a third party portal.
+The functional features will allow an admin to check and approve appointments for clients.

 #### Target audience

-The target audience is males living in the Gold Coast metro area who are looking for an occaional classic, modern, or specialty styled haircut.
+The target audience is males living in the Gold Coast metro-area who are looking for an occaional classic, modern, or specialty styled haircut.

 #### Tech stack